sferik/mtgox/README.md

     # Get your current balance
     puts MtGox.balance

-    # Place a limit order to buy 1 BTC for $0.011
+    # Place a limit order to buy one bitcoin for $0.011
     MtGox.buy!
 1.0, 0.011

-    # Place a limit order to sell 1 BTC for $100
+    # Place a limit order to sell one bitcoin for $100
     MtGox.sell!
 1.0, 100.0

     # Cancel order #1234567890